pulibrary/static-tables/README.md

 Run: `npm test`

+### Test coverage

+1. Run: `npm test -- --coverage`
+1. Open `coverage/index.html` in your browser, or see the report in your terminal.

 ## Deploying
 You can deploy this site locally by running `BRANCH=[branchname] bundle exec cap [environment] deploy`, or by using the [Ansible Tower template](https://ansible-tower.princeton.edu/#/templates/job_template/13/details)